gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Standalone downloads are available at [gradle.org/release-candidate](https://gradle.org/release-candidate).

-## Improvements for plugin authors

-### Service injection into project extensions

-There are several [useful services](userguide/custom_tasks.html#service_injection) that Gradle makes available for task and plugin implementations to use.
-Previously, these were available for injection into task and plugin instances.
-In this Gradle release these services are also available for injection directly into project extensions.
-Using this can help simplify your plugin implementation.

-See the [User Manual](userguide/custom_plugins.html#service_injection) for details.

-TBD - can have abstract service getter

-TBD - can use server getter on plugins

-TBD - can use service injection on `project.container(Class)` elements

 ## The Java Platform plugin

 A new plugin, the [Java Platform plugin](userguide/java_platform_plugin.html) allows the declaration and publication of platforms for the Java ecosystem.